openedx/docs.openedx.org/source/educators/concepts/accessibility/best_practices_course_content_dev.rst

 Carefully consider the document format you choose for publishing your course materials, because some formats support accessibility better than others.
-Whenever possible, create course materials in HTML format, using the tools available to you in edX Studio.
+Whenever possible, create course materials in HTML format, using the tools available to you in Studio.
 When you make digital textbooks (ebooks) available within your course, ask digital book publishers for books in `EPUB 3
 <https://en.wikipedia.org/wiki/EPUB#Version_3.0.1>`_
 format.
 This digital book format includes unparalleled